sujalgogawale/Zeal-Taste---Retail-E-Commerce-Website/README.md

 # Zeal-Taste---Retail-E-Commerce-Website
-It is a E-commerce website
+It is a E-commerce website, It is responsive also